 I looked at the back of Ziggy’s gore-covered head.
 Aluminum baseball bat up and ready.
 He would go down with one clean hit.
 I hesitated.

 Ziggy turned toward me the way they do, no longer flexible enough to twist the upper spine like a non-infected person.
 It was enough, though.
 His one good eye kept moving my way, all the way to the corner of the eye socket.
 Searching for me.
 It was not the empty starving thing, blind to all but heartbeats and bloody flesh, that typically looks out of a zombie head.

 There was something alive in there.
 Something Ziggy.

 His mischief.
 The way he joked about the darkest most awful thing you could mention.
 Not because it was funny, but because it was the opposite of funny and the only way to keep from falling into despair was to turn that day’s bleakness into a laugh.
 Hospital bombings?
 How many children lost?
 Crack a joke about it.

 The worst was over and you lived to see it.
 Laugh so you can save all those people not already lost.
 I saw it there in that crazy eye of his.
 That awful horrible joke whose punch line is, “Surprise, asshole, you are alive.”

 The cook’s body shifted gears into a spastic high-frequency twitch.
-I quietly stepped aside as Ziggy Zombie continued turning toward me.
-Searching with that one eye and unsure of the smell since the fighting had drenched me with a bloody spray of Eau de Zombie.
+I quietly stepped aside as Ziggy Zombie continued turning.
+Searching for me with that one good eye.
+Sniffing the air, unsure of the smell since the fighting had drenched me with a bloody spray of Eau de Zombie.
 I had him.
 I took a breath and tightened my grip.

-I knew he would continue turning toward me, the disease in total control of how and why he moved.
-Despite the joker spirit still looking out from inside him, Zombie Ziggy would smell, see, and crave my living flesh.
+I knew he would continue turning, the disease in total control of how and why he moved.
+Despite the joker spirit still looking out from inside him, Zombie Ziggy would smell, see, and attack my living flesh.